 In this blog, we’ll explain:

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 Looking to conquer Florence with experts?
 You’ve come to the right place.
 We have a vast selection of Florence tours that will allow you to see the best sites in the city.

 Day 1: Arrive in Florence

 This marks the beginning of your journey!
 Since you only have three days in Florence, we recommend booking a flight landing early in the morning.
 If you’re flying from the states, it’s suggested to sleep on the plane to avoid losing time from your trip.
 Be cognizant that the Florence airport is small, which means there are sometimes delays in the morning, especially due to the fog that accumulates.
 Prepare yourself and always check the status of your flight.

 There are quite a few options to travel from the airport to your accommodation.
 Ubers aren’t available while traveling around Florence, but they aren’t needed due to the quaint size of the city.
 However, because the main city center is 30 minutes away, we recommend booking a private transfer to make your travels easier.
 This private, luxurious service will take you right to your accommodation without any hassle.

 Other options such as buses and taxis are available as well.
 In addition, Florence recently built a tramway system easily accessible from the airport costing only €1.50.
 This public transportation system will take passengers directly into the heart of Florence.
 However, private transfers are still recommended due to the annoyance of carrying luggage.

 Hotels and Airbnbs are viable options when staying in Florence.
 Most Airbnbs in Florence are located in the city while hotels may be located directly outside of it.
 Many hotels offer shuttle services into the city to ensure visitors can effortlessly explore Florence.
 Check out our guide to where to stay in Florence for more info.